Infections May Raise The Risk Of Mental Illness In Children

 The herpes virus is also known to cross the blood-brain barrier and stay dormant inside neurons, and get reactivated years later.

-Another way in which infections, or treatment for an infection can influence mental health could be by changing the gut microbiome, write the authors of the new study.
+Another way in which infections, or treatment for an infection, can influence mental health could be by changing the gut microbiome, write the authors of the new study.
 "It is very difficult to say how or why because we don't [fully] understand how microbiome works," says Köhler-Forsberg.

 Some antibiotics are also known to go into the brain, notes McIntyre, so they might have some direct impact, too.
 The new study found that of all medications given to the children for their infections, antibiotics were associated with the highest risk of a subsequent diagnosis of mental illness.
 More "judicious use of antibiotics" could decrease some of that risk, he says.